-A warehouse in north Tyler was rented, 2,000 lbs. of rice was received, and in 1986 distributions to local food pantries commenced.
+A warehouse in north Tyler was rented, Two thousand pounds of rice was received, and in 1986 distributions to local food pantries commenced.

 By 1987, God provided a building complete with freezer, coolers, carts, desks and equipment.
 The former Tyler Fruit and Vegetable building, owned by Southside Bank and ready for service, was free.
 The land it rests upon was purchased.